dimitri6degres/ekoz-minidacdsp/README.md

 a script will do everything to set up the raspberry.
 • mount the hifiberry DAC+ DSP module on top of the raspberry pi zero
 • download and unzip the <a href=https://github.com/dimitri6degres/ekoz-minidacdsp/archive/main.zip>the files</a>
+• change your wifi credential in the wpa_supplicant.conf file
 • download the last <a href=https://www.raspberrypi.org/software/operating-systems/>raspberrypi os lite image</a>
-• mount the image on your computer then copy files from this boot folder to the image boot volume
-• change your wifi credential in the wpa_supplicant.conf file
-• unmout boot folder and copy the os image on the sdcard (i.g. <a href=https://www.balena.io/etcher/>balenaEtcher</a>)
+• copy the os image on the sdcard (i.g. <a href=https://www.balena.io/etcher/>balenaEtcher</a>)
+• copy the repo boot folder into the boot volume
 • install the card in the raspberry and boot it
 • ssh your raspberry (login "pi", password "raspberry")
 • launch command "sudo /boot/install.sh"